Xyrauchen texanus, (Abbott, 1860)

 SIZE: The common length for the razorback sucker is 50 cm (19.7 in) with a maximum reported length of 91 cm (36 in).

-RANGE: Razorback chub were historically found throughout the Colorado River drainage basin but now have become rare above the Grand Canyon.
+RANGE: Razorback suckers were historically found throughout the Colorado River drainage basin but now have become rare above the Grand Canyon.
 These fish are now restricted to a relatively small number of sites in the Colorado River system from Wyoming to southeastern California.
-In the upper river basin of the Colorado River, the largest surviving razorback chub populations are found in the Green and Yampa Rivers.
-The largest population of razorback chub can be found in Lake Mohave, Arizona.
+In the upper river basin of the Colorado River, the largest surviving razorback sucker populations are found in the Green and Yampa Rivers.
+The largest population of razorback sucker can be found in Lake Mohave, Arizona.

 HABITAT: Razorback suckers prefer to live over sand mud, or gravel bottoms.
 They can inhabit a diversity of habitats from mainstream channels to the backwaters of medium and large streams of rivers.
 The razorback sucker spends most of its life at depths where ultraviolet light cannot penetrate but these fish will move into the shallows to spawn.